Anonomit/ItemCache/README.md

 end) -- Prints the item link as soon as the item is in the cache.
 Also loads the item if it is not yet cached.

-print(healingBoots:IsCached()) -- Returns true if the boots have been seen before, false otherwise healingBoots:Load() -- Attempts to load the item into memory so that the default GetItemInfo will be populated healingBoots:Cache() -- Same as above but does nothing if the item has already been seen by ItemCache
+print(healingBoots:IsCached()) -- Returns true if the boots have been seen before, false otherwise print(healingBoots:IsLoaded()) -- Returns true if the boots are currently loaded by the game (default GetItemInfo will be populated), false otherwise healingBoots:Load() -- Attempts to load the item into memory so that the default GetItemInfo will be populated healingBoots:Cache() -- Same as above but does nothing if the item has already been seen by ItemCache